victormeloasm/TaylorSeriesC/README.md

 # TaylorSeriesC
-Implementations of Taylor-Maclaurin series to Sine, Cosine and Tangent without using any Math library.
+Implementations of Taylor-Maclaurin series to Sine, Cosine and Tangent calculation in pure C without using any Math library.

 # Taylor-Maclaurin Series for Trigonometric Functions